accesscode-2-1/ice-cream-sandwich/unit-0/week-3.md

 * What is your goal for next week?: I am still try to learn those expanding string, combine with method, I know them when TA explain to me, but once I face a new exercise, I can't do it.
 * What do you need help with?: (peers sign up to help if they can) TA helps a lot.
 I sometimes feels I have some solutions but just can not catch it...
 I need more exercise.

-Sufei
+**Sufei**

 * Last week's medium post: [IntelliJ and I](https://medium.com/@sufeizhao/the-red-squiggly-of-death-938285277b9)
 * Last week’s goal: Create tip calculator
-* What went well (what goals did you meet?):
+* What went well (what goals did you meet?): Was able to catch up on unfinished exercises.
+Completed hw assignments and finally started on Tip Calculator
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?):
+How?): I wasn't happy with my Verbosity Calculator code.
+I wanted to not count 'III.' or 'V.' as a sentence, but didn't have time.
-* What is your goal for next week?:
+* What is your goal for next week?: Finish tip calculator and start on Half Birthday Calculator
-* What do you need help with? (peers sign up to help if they can):
+* What do you need help with? (peers sign up to help if they can): Learn to comment better on my codes

 ### Think piece discussion (team leader has prepared answers and guides discussion)

 * What are 2 things you took from this think piece?
+* - The author had a lot of grit, which is why he was able to complete his project in such a short amount of time.
+* -
 * How does this think piece relate to access code?

 ### TODOs